Code-the-Dream-School/python-essentials-v1/assignments/09Introduction to Web Scraping.md

 **For Further Thought**  You are getting the search results from the first page of the search results list.
 How would you get all the search results from all the pages?
 How can you make the program do this regardless of how many pages you might have?  **Optional:** Change your program to page through the search results so as to get all of the results.
 However!
 You need to make sure your program pauses between pages.
 Fast screen scraping, where many requests are sent in short order, is an abuse of the privilege.

 ### **Task 4: Write out the Data**

 Modify your program to do the following:

 1. Write the DataFrame to a file called `get_books.csv`, within the assignment9 folder.
 Examine the file to see if it looks right.
+As books and author names have commas in them, you should use the vertical bar `|` as a separator.

 2. Write the `results` list out to a file called `get_books.json`, also within the assignment9 folder.
-You should write it out in JSON format.
+You should write it out in JSON format, with indents.
 Examine the file to see if it looks right.

 ### **Task 5: Ethical Web Scraping**